Numbericons/JS_Heads_Up_HoldEm/plans.md

 Always call on fullhouse if not beating board Computerplayer promptresponse static values if auto is call and its put all in it folds

+Comp v.
+Comp
+  1 comp is right but thinks its left render and non render